Radiologic technicians perform medical imaging procedures like x-rays, CT scans, and MRIs.

-Medical technology has made huge advancements in the way of diagnostic imaging.
-Radiology technologists have been the force behind it.
+Huge advancements in the way of diagnostic imaging, and radiology technologists have been the force behind it.
 Most likely, you or someone you love has experienced an MRI, mammogram, CT scan, or X-ray.
 These are routine visits that go a long way in catching and preventing life-threatening conditions.
 A career in radiography will put you at the helm of this amazing technology.

 Top 10 Most Affordable Online Radiology Technology Degrees

 ||University of New Mexico

 What kind of online radiology technology degree should you get?

 The idea of committing to school full-time – and paying for it – is scary.
 We get it.
 That’s why we’ve narrowed down the this list to the two most important features: affordability and accessibility.
 All of these programs can be completed online – either fully or via a hybrid format.
 This will allow you to maintain your day-to-day schedule while still going to school.